-POISSON_SIMULATION, a C++ program which simulates a Poisson process in which events occur uniformly at random, with an average waiting time of Lambda, creating output for graphics by gnuplot.
+poisson_simulation, a C++ code which simulates a Poisson process in which events occur uniformly at random, with an average waiting time of Lambda, creating output for graphics by gnuplot.

 Note that the Poisson distribution therefore also describes the distribution of distances from one point to the next, assuming the points are distributed uniformly at random along a line, with average density Lambda per unit length.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

 poisson_simulation is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

 BROWNIAN_MOTION_SIMULATION, a C++ code which simulates Brownian motion in an M-dimensional region.

 DUEL_SIMULATION, a C++ code which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.